brecert/ProtoFluxContextualActions/README.md

-# Bree's Tweaks
+# ProtoFlux Contextual Actions

-This is a Resonite mod that tweaks various things either for myself, for others, or for fun.
+ProtoFlux Contextual Actions is a mod that add additional context menu actions for different contexts.

 ## Acknowledgements

-The project structure and idea is based on https://github.com/esnya/ResoniteEsnyaTweaks.
+The project structure is based on https://github.com/esnya/ResoniteEsnyaTweaks.